itsankitbhusal/react-admin-stater/README.md

-# pN Backoffice - Starter Project
+# React Admin - Starter Project

 A modern React application built with TypeScript, Vite, and TanStack Query.
 This starter project provides a robust foundation for building scalable backoffice applications.